 # running_services #use the Tab completion

 Besides, an important aspect of services is the port they use.
-To determine the port a daemon process is listening on, you can use the netstat or ss tools as shown.
+To determine the port a daemon process is listening on, you can use the netstat or ss command as shown.

 Where the flag